 Two of the key founders of the Group who received Class C Shares are two of the three board members of the holding vehicle and the Group.
 As board members of the Group, these key founders had the ability to approve a redemption of their Class C Shares pursuant to the terms of the articles of association at their discretion, thus creating an in-substance put option.
 As such, the grants to these key founders are liability classified.
-This liability is measured at fair value on the grant dates and remeasured subsequently every reporting date.
+This liability was measured at fair value on the grant dates and remeasured subsequently every reporting date.
 The change in the fair value of the liability was recognized through profit and loss at each reporting date.
-During the years ended December 31, 2017 the Group recognized R\$ 121,219 (2016-R\$ 42,388) in compensation expense relating to Class C Shares granted to founders.
+For the year ended December 31, 2017 the Group recognized R\$ 121,219 in compensation expense relating to Class C Shares granted to founders.